-Food and beverage products are subject to FIAP, and sometimes also REACH registration is required.
-Novozymes has registered enzymes meeting meeting the REACH registration timeline in 2018.
+Food and beverage products are subject to FIAP compliance, and sometimes also REACH registration is required.

-Some of Novozymes’ solutions are used in both chemical products and in the manufacturing of food and beverage products.
-For example, a protein hydrolysate can be used in cosmetic products where the ingredient is subject to REACH and in food manufacturing industry.
-In this case, the enzyme may meet double compliance: REACH and FIAP.
+Some of Novozymes’ solutions are used both in the manufacturing of food and beverage products and in chemical products.
+For example, a protein hydrolysate can be used in the food manufacturing industry where the enzyme is subject to FIAP compliance and in cosmetic products where the ingredient is subject to REACH registration.
+In this case, the enzyme may meet double compliance: FIAP and REACH.

 As part of the REACH compliance, Novozymes develops exposure scenarios for our enzymes used in the relevant industries.
 These are readily available at Novozymes’ Customer Center.
 Novozymes also offers safety guidance which can be found in the Library at Novozymes’ Customer Center.